MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 1. Miscellaneous

    - For Windows, there should be no Windows updates pending on the VM when triggering a migration.
 If there are, the Contoso admins won't be able to sign in to the VM until the update completes.
    - After migration, they can check **Boot diagnostics** to view a screenshot of the VM.
-If it doesn't work, they should verify that the VM is running and review these [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).
+If it doesn't work, the admins should verify that the VM is running and review these [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).

 **Need more help?**